 The Interactive Media & Games Division offers a BA in Interactive Entertainment, an intensive three-year MFA in Interactive Media, an MFA in Interactive Media (Games and Health), and an MA in Cinematic Arts (Media Arts, Games and Health).
 The Division’s extensive list of minors includes Game Design, Game Animation, Game Audio, Game Entrepreneurism, Game User Research, Game Studies, Documentary, Video Game Design and Management, Video Game Programming, 3D Computer Modeling and Graphics, Computer Science, Immersive Media, and Themed Entertainment.

 In addition to a wide variety of program options for aspiring game designers, USC is home to the GamePipe Laboratory.
 Sponsored by Intel, Sony, and other technology companies, the Lab produces a "Demo Day," which allows students to showcase their work.
 The semiannual event attracts game industry reps, reporters, faculty, students, and hundreds of spectators from across the country.

-The NYU Game Center, Department of Game Design offers several programs for aspiring game designers.
-Options include a Game Design BFA or MFA and a Minor in Game Design.
-The BFA program is organized into three primary areas including Game Studies, Game Design, and Game Development, and four production areas including Programming, Visual Design, Audio Design, and Game Business.
+The NYU Game Center, Department of Design offers several programs for aspiring game designers.
+Options include a BFA, MFA and Minor in Game Design.
+The BFA program is organized in three primary areas including Game Studies, Game Design, Game Development, four production areas including Programming, Visual Design, Audio Design, and Game Business, and a Capstone.
 Students may specialize in Game Programming, Visual or Audio Design, or Game Development.